Catherine Blaiklock: Views

 Blaiklock posted articles on The Conservative Woman where she discussed introducing hanging for drug dealers and argued that food banks are contributing to obesity in low-income families, who should be eating potatoes, being cheaper and healthier.
 She has also been noted for her anti-Islam statements written on a range of conservative websites.

 In January 2019, The Guardian reported that, in blogs and tweets since deleted, she had "argued crime and fatherlessness among black men are due to high testosterone levels, and suggested their lower academic achievement could have a biological basis".

 Personal life

-Blaiklock’s first husband was a Nepali called Gyaljen Sherpa whom she met in 1997 at Everest base camp, (Note: The Nepali in Need website notes that Gyaljen Sherpa summited Everest and was involved in the 1996 Mount Everest disaster.) and with whom she has two children.
+Blaiklock’s first husband was Gyaljen Sherpa whom she met in 1997 at Everest base camp in Nepal, (Note: The Nepali in Need website notes that Gyaljen Sherpa summited Everest and was involved in the 1996 Mount Everest disaster.) and with whom she has two children.
 Her second husband is a British Jamaican, Christopher Kirkpatrick.

 As of February 2019, Blaiklock ran a guest house from her home in Lingwood in Norfolk called The Annapurna Guest House.
-Her husband manages the guest house on a day-to-day basis, and the BBC reported in February 2019 that its Tripadvisor page has been the subject of politically motivated attacks and "malicious trolling", requiring intervention by Tripadvisor.
+Her husband managed the guest house on a day-to-day basis, and the BBC reported in February 2019 that its Tripadvisor page has been the subject of politically motivated attacks and "malicious trolling", requiring intervention by Tripadvisor.